$\mathrm{PGL}_n(\mathbb{C})$-character stacks and Langlands duality over finite fields: Introduction

 where $\iota(\bm{\mathcal{C}})$ is the number of irreducible components of $\mathcal{M}_{\overline{\bm{\mathcal{C}}}}$, $d_i=|A(\mathcal{C}_i)|$, and $\bm{\omega}_r$ is a combinatorial object encoding the Jordan form of conjugacy classes $C_1,\dots, C_k$ of $\Gl_n$ whose images are $\mathcal{C}_1,\dots,\mathcal{C}_k$ under the projection $\Gl_n\rightarrow\PGl_n$. \end{conjecture}

 For detailed definitions and notation of the symbols appearing in Formula (\ref{IHconjecture-intro}), see \cref{localsystemsPGLncohomology}.
-The rational functions $\mathbb{H}_{\omega_r}(z,w)$ appearing in Formula (\ref{IHconjecture-intro}) are the ones introduced by Hausel, Letellier and Rodriguez-Villegas \cite{HA} in the semisimple case and by Letellier in general \cite{L} to compute the cohomology of generic $\Gl_n$-character stacks.
-The above conjecture is essentially a consequence of the analogous conjectures in the $\Gl_n$-case (for which we have many evidences due to the work of Mellit \cite{MellitD}\cite{Mellit} who generalized some ideas of Schiffmann \cite{schiffmann} to the parabolic case).
+The rational functions $\mathbb{H}_{g,\omega_r}(z,w)$ appearing in Formula (\ref{IHconjecture-intro}) are the ones introduced by Hausel, Letellier and Rodriguez-Villegas \cite{HA} in the semisimple case and by Letellier in general \cite{L} to compute the cohomology of generic $\Gl_n$-character stacks.

+By Theorem \ref{redGL}, the above conjecture is a consequence of a conjectural formula for some twisted mixed Poincar\'e series of some $\Gl_n$-character stacks (the twist come from the action of a certain finite group $H(\bm {\mathcal{C}})$ defined below).
+This twisted conjectural formula for $\Gl_n$ is new (see Conjecture \ref{conjIHy}) and is a modification of the untwisted version introduced in \cite[Conjecture 1.2.1]{HA} (see also \cref{chapterGln} for a review).
+Recall that we have many evidences for the untwisted conjectural formula: from the works \cite{HA} and \cite{L} we know that it holds under the Euler specialization $t=-1$.
+Moreover, from the work of Mellit \cite{MellitD}\cite{Mellit}(who generalized some ideas of Schiffmann \cite{schiffmann} to the parabolic case) and Ballandras \cite{ballandras}, we know that it also holds under the Poincaré specialization (i.e. at $q=1$).